rocky/python-uncompyle6/NEW_FEATURES.rst

 Another nice natural self-contain grammar section is what can appear in list comprehensions and generators.
-The bodies of these are generally reprecented in a self-contained code block.
+The bodies of these are generally represented in a self-contained code block.

-Often in decomplation you may be interested not just in decompiling the entire code but you may be interested in only focusing on a specific part of the code.
+Often in decompilation you may be interested not just in decompiling the entire code but you may be interested in only focusing on a specific part of the code.
 And if there is a problem in decompiling the entire piece of code, having these smaller breaking points can be